FIWARE/tutorials.NGSI-v2/docs/custom-iot-agent.md

 ```

 As expected the HTTP command to **provision a device** does not change based on the underlying payload or transport
-protocol since we are using the same HTTP transport as the original Ultralight IoT Agent. `internal_atttributes` can be
+protocol since we are using the same HTTP transport as the original JSON IoT Agent. `internal_atttributes` can be
 used to supply additional information for the custom IoT Agent if necessary.
 In the request we are associating the
 device `motion001` with the URN `urn:ngsi-ld:Motion:001` and mapping the device reading `c` with the context attribute
 `count` (which is defined as an `Integer`) A `refStore` is defined as a `static_attribute`, placing the device within